byui-cse/cse251-course/overview/cse251_code.md

 # Log Class

 A class called Log has be created for the course.
 It will allow you to create log files while running your programs.
 Some of these log files will be required for your assignments.
 It has built in timing methods to help will timing your functions and code.

-The file is called cse251.py and is imported in your programs by using the following code.
-Refer to the file on [directory structure](directory_structure.md)

 Example of creating and using the Log class.